wexlfu/Wexlfu/docs/story/timeline.md

 # 588 YW
 ## Campaign: Zeth in the Underland
-* Cain sends a band of magi to retrieve the body of Abel, whose spirit still lingers.
+* Cain sends a band of magi to retrieve the body of Abari, whose spirit still lingers.

 # 590 YW
 * Cain becomes a lich.